Canadian Taxpayers Federation: Board of directors

 The Canadian Taxpayers Federation has a volunteer board of directors.
 Its mission is to maintain the integrity of the organization, conduct, strategic planning, and finances.
 It must approve goals, tactics, a budget on an annual basis and members are prohibited from holding a membership in any political party.

-As of 2020 the CTF board of directors is composed of Michelle Eaton (chair), Ken Azzopardi, Melissa Mathieson, and George Marshall.
+As of 2026 the CTF board of directors is composed of Tim McMillan (chair), Blaine Higgs, Sunira Chaudhri, Ken Azzopardi, Joe Coucill, Tim Hudak, and Chris Gardner.

 Activities

 CTF initiatives include public relations campaigns and paid advertising.
 Public policy campaigns are intended to incorporate greater involvement and support from the general public.
 Their representatives regularly appear before legislative hearings and committees.
 Its directors publish annual detailed pre-budget submissions, as well as reports on public issues including health care, tax reform, and "whistle blower" and freedom of information legislation.
 The CTF advocates for public policy issues and legislation related to direct democracy, taxpayers protection legislation, and the Canada Pension Plan.